danbz/aesthetic-programming/source/bibliography.md

 Le Guin, Ursula K. “Books Remembered” (article) Calendar, v.XXXVI, n.2, November 1977–June 1978, np.
 Menabrea, Luigi Federico, and Ada Lovelace.
 Sketch of the analytical engine invented by Charles Babbage (1842), 694.

+Walter Benjamin, "The Author as Producer" [1935], quoted in Geoff Cox and Joasia Krysa, eds.
+Engineering Culture: On the Author as (Digital) Producer (New York, Autonomedia, 2005), 22

+OSP, Open Source Publishing, http://osp.kitchen/about.

+Marino, Critical Code Studies.

+Runme.org

+Matthew Fuller, Andrew Goffey, Adrian Mackenzie, Richard Mills and Stuart Sharples, "Big Diff, Granularity, Incoherence, and Production in the Github Software Repository," in Matthew Fuller, How To Be a Geek: Essays on the Culture of Software (Cambridge: Polity Press, 2017). ↩

+Stephen Morris and Orlena Gotel, "The Role of Flow Charts in the Early Automation of Applied Mathematics," BSHM Bulletin: Journal of the British Society for the History of Mathematics 26, no. 1 (March 2011): 44–52, https://doi.org/10.1080/17498430903449207. ↩

+See Mark C. Marino, “Critical Code Studies”, Electronic Book Review (December 4, 2006); "Field Report for Critical Code Studies," Computational Culture 4 (9th November 2014), http://computationalculture.net/field-report-for-critical-code-studies-2014%e2%80%a8/; Mark C. Marino, Critical Code Studies (Cambridge, MA: MIT Press, 2020).

+Raymond Williams, Keywords: A Vocabulary of Culture and Society (London: Fontana, 1983); updated by Blackwell in 2005 as New Keywords: A Revised Vocabulary of Culture and Society.